-The majority of lectures in BMB will be recorded using 'Panopto' and will be accessible via the BMB Moodle site.
+All lectures in BMB will be recorded using 'Panopto' and will be accessible via the BMB Moodle site.
 Here are a few tips for using Panopto for BMB.

-- Lecture recordings for BMB can be accessed in two ways: - via the Panopto block (top right-hand side of BMB Moodle page) where the recordings will be listed by date
+- Lecture recordings for BMB can be accessed in two ways: - via the Panopto block (top right-hand side of BMB Moodle page) where the recordings will be listed by date o via links in the Moodle book for each set of lectures